Church

 Common questions about getting married here

-There are specific guidelines for photography during the sacrament.
-We coordinate with the office beforehand to understand what's allowed.
-Generally, we can photograph from designated positions without flash.
-We've worked within these guidelines many times and still capture all the important moments.
+As an active parish, there are specific guidelines for photography during the wedding Mass.
+We coordinate with the office beforehand to understand what's allowed—typically photographers work from designated positions without flash and without intruding on the sanctuary during the sacrament.
+The goal is to capture the important moments while respecting the liturgy.

-The sanctuary seats up to 800 people, making it one of the largest spaces of its kind in the area.
-The grand interior with its soaring ceilings and beautiful stained glass accommodates gatherings of all sizes.
+The church seats 1,569, making it one of the largest sacred spaces in the area.
+The 26,000-square-foot interior, with its soaring ceilings, 22 stained glass windows, and a rose window above the Tabernacle, accommodates gatherings of all sizes.

-Yes, and we strongly recommend building time into your timeline for portraits in the loggias and courtyard.
-The covered walkways with their repeating arches are the signature photo spot, and the hidden grounds behind the building offer a private, peaceful setting for couple portraits.
-Plan for 30-45 minutes of photo time before departing for your reception.
+Yes, and we strongly recommend building time into your timeline for portraits on the grounds.
+The 57-foot coquina bell tower and Spanish-tile facade make a striking backdrop, and the 57-acre campus offers space for couple portraits away from departing guests.
+Plan for 30-45 minutes of photo time before heading to your reception.